ROBERT WALTERS PLC (THE "COMPANY")

 The Group continues to monitor the sensitivity to foreign currency fluctuations through performing regular sensitivity analysis and reducing exposure wherever possible.

-Cash flow and working capital forecasts are prepared and reviewed regularly to ensure the Group remains in a strong balance sheet position and a detailed plan for any growth opportunities is created before any deal is executed to ensure that the appropriate finance is in place.
+Cash flow and working capital forecasts are prepared and reviewed regularly and a detailed plan for any acquisition or growth opportunities is created before any deal is executed to ensure that the appropriate finance is in place.

 Related party transactions

 Transactions between Robert Walters Plc and its subsidiaries, which are related parties, have been eliminated on consolidation and are not disclosed in this note.
-The remuneration of key management personnel who are deemed to be Directors has been disclosed in the Report of the Remuneration Committee on pages 76 to 87.
+The remuneration of key management personnel who are deemed to be Directors has been disclosed in the Report of the Remuneration Committee on page 60.